 Ques 17.
 What was the impact of the First World War on the Russian economy?

 Ans: The war caused large supplies of grain to be sent to feed the army.
 For the people in the cities, bread and flour became scarce.
 By the writer of 1916, riots at bread shops were common.
 The workers in Leningrad were the worst sufferers as a severe winter added to their miserable conditions.
 The economic crisis led to the Revolutions.

 Ques 18.
 Mention the important steps taken by Lenin to improve the agriculture and economy of Russia.

 Ques 19.
-Why socialists were against private property?
+Why socialists were against the private property?